 As a minimum, responsible persons should have good processes to prevent problems and to manage money responsibly.
 This includes reading financial statements and having a process to ask questions if they don’t understand.

-Read our tips on having strong financial controls at your charity, our guide Protect your charity from fraud and our guidance on protecting your charity from harm.
+Read our tips on having strong financial controls at your charity and our guide Protect your charity from fraud.

 7. Not allow a charity to operate while insolvent